weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-4-secure-container-firewalls.md

 See the full [`kubeadm` reference](http://kubernetes.io/docs/admin/kubeadm) for information on all `kubeadm` command-line flags and for advice on automating `kubeadm` itself.

-<h3 id="secure-container-firewalls-network-monitoring-set-up-a-kubernetes-cluster-objectives">Objectives</h3>
+<h3 id="secure-container-networks-firewalls-network-monitoring-set-up-a-kubernetes-cluster-objectives">Objectives</h3>

 * Install a secure Kubernetes cluster on your machines
 * Install a pod network on the cluster so that application components (pods) can talk to each other
 * Install a sample microservices application (a socks shop) on the cluster
 * View the result in Weave Cloud as you go along

-<h3 id="secure-container-firewalls-network-monitoring-set-up-a-kubernetes-cluster-installing-kubelet-and-kubeadm-on-your-hosts">Installing kubelet and kubeadm on Your Hosts</h3>
+<h3 id="secure-container-networks-firewalls-network-monitoring-set-up-a-kubernetes-cluster-installing-kubelet-and-kubeadm-on-your-hosts">Installing kubelet and kubeadm on Your Hosts</h3>

 You will install the following packages on all the machines: